Updated October 2022

 Flexibility – Working to Live Versus Living to Work

-Xerox’s Virtual Office Program allowed over 8,000 employees to work from home, and in 2015 they estimated savings of nearly 5 million gallons of fuel, preventing 43,000 metric tons of carbon dioxide emissions, and eliminating 99 million miles driven between work and home.
+Xerox’s Virtual Office Program allowed over 8,000 employees to work from home.
+They estimate savings of nearly 5 million gallons of fuel, preventing 43,000 metric tons of carbon dioxide emissions, and eliminating 99 million miles driven between work and home.
 That’s a single company.
-Can you imagine the impact if a greater number of companies enacted policies supporting flexible arrangements?
-The results could be staggering.
+The impact that our shift to hybrid and remote work will have on the environment will continue to grow.

-Then there’s the matter of trustworthy employees.
-The last thing you want is to have an employee parked on their couch in the midst of a Netflix marathon when they’re supposed to be concentrating on a project critical for your customers.
-Without direct managerial oversight, how can you be sure you’re getting their best work?
-A certain level of scrutiny of a flex worker’s productivity must be undertaken to measure their performance and reassure yourself they’re doing what they say they are.
-This can make you feel like a babysitter and them feel as though they’re being micro-managed.
+A certain level of scrutiny of a remote worker’s productivity is sometimes necessary.
+Tools are available to measure their performance and provide reassurance they’re doing what they say they are.
+Tracking down how your remote team spends their time can make you feel like a babysitter.
+And worse, employees feel as though they’re being micro-managed.
 That good, productive, happy feeling you were trying to foster by having a flex work policy?
-It can quickly dissipate and cause hard feelings, which leads to higher turnover and larger recruitment costs, not to mention the portion of your management teams’ day spent wrangling proof of productivity.
+It can quickly dissipate and cause hard feelings.
+Often, this leads to higher turnover and larger recruitment costs.
+Not to mention the portion of your management team’s day spent wrangling proof of productivity.